What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: Introduction

 Last but not least, our results extend to distributed certification.
 Roughly, a \emph{distributed certification scheme}~\cite{GoosS16,KormanKP10} for a graph property~$\varphi$ is a pair prover-verifier.
 The prover is a centralized, computationally unlimited oracle that assigns \emph{certificates} to the nodes.
 The verifier is a 1-round distributed algorithm whose role is to check whether the certificates assigned to the nodes form a proof that the graph satisfies the property.
-A distributed certification scheme is correct if it satisfies completeness (i.e., if $(G,\ell)\models \varphi$, then the prover can assign certificates such that the verifier accepts at all nodes), and soundness (i.e., if $(G,\ell)\not\models \varphi$, then, no matter the certificates assigned to the nodes, the verifier rejects in at least one node).
+A distributed certification scheme is correct if it satisfies: \begin{description} \item[Completeness:] if $G \models \varphi$, then the prover can assign certificates such that the verifier accepts at all nodes; \item[Soundness:] if $G \not\models \varphi$, then, no matter the certificates assigned to the nodes, the verifier rejects in at least one node. \end{description}

 The main complexity measure is the \emph{size} of the certificates assigned by the prover on legal instances.
+In recent years, a vibrant and rapidly evolving line of research has emerged around algorithmic meta-theorems for distributed certification.
+It began with the seminal result by Bousquet, Feuilloley and Pierron \cite{BousquetFP21} showing that any MSO property can be certified with \(O(\log n)\)-bit certificates on graphs of bounded treedepth.
+This was then extended in \cite{FraigniaudMRT24} to bounded treewidth graphs, where all MSO properties admit \(O(\log^2 n)\)-bit certificates.
+Further extensions covered dense graph classes of bounded clique-width for MSO\(_1\) properties \cite{FraigniaudM0RT23}.
+More recently, Baterisna and Chang \cite{baterisna2025optimal} achieved \(O(\log n)\)-bit certificates on graphs of bounded pathwidth for MSO\(_2\) properties, and Cook, Kim and Masařík \cite{cook2025tight} proved that on graphs of bounded treewidth, every MSO\(_2\) property admits \(O(\log n)\)-bit certification.

+Our work contributes to this active line of research by significantly broadening its scope.
+We show that every first-order (FO) property can be certified with \(O(\log n)\)-bit certificates on all graphs of bounded expansion.
+As in the previous theorems, the theorem below extends to labeled graphs (cf. Theorem~\ref{thm:thmFOexpCER}).